-The director will receive $10,000, which can be used to cover workshop expenses including the hiring of professional artists or production needs.
+WORKSHOP STIPEND: The director will receive $10,000, which can be used to cover workshop expenses.

-The artist will receive periodic mentorship from LPAC and Drama League staff.
+PROFESSIONAL MENTORSHIP: The artist will receive periodic mentorship from LPAC and Drama League artistic staff.

-The work will receive two in-progress showings at the Drama League Theater Center in Tribeca and a full tech work-in-progress showing at LaGuardia Performing Arts Center to conclude the residency.
+WORK-IN-PROGRESS SHOWINGS: The work will receive full tech work-in-progress showing at LaGuardia Performing Arts Center to conclude the residency.
 There is also the possibility of staging the premiere of the work at LPAC.